List of Saga characters: Ghüs

-During the quest, when a guilt-ridden Yuma decries herself as "useless", Ghus assures her that she is not, and Yuma calls Ghus "sweet", Ghus responds that he has been many things in his day, but sweet is not one of them, as he has done a number of things he is not proud of, though he quotes D. Oswald Heist by opining that "a fella is more than their worst three days."
-When Prince Robot IV suggests blowing Marko and Yuma out an airlock after both of them overdose on Fadeway, Ghus rejects this course of action, and when IV tries to intimidate Ghus, Ghus tells IV that he is not frightened of him, but that Marko scares the life out of him.
-When the engine room of the dragon skull ship they travel in springs a fuel leak, Ghus volunteers to repair it, even though he knows that the heat in the engine room will kill him, but he is prevented from doing so by Yuma, who performs this repair herself, and dies in the process.
+During the quest, when a guilt-ridden Yuma decries herself as "useless", Ghüs assures her that she is not, and Yuma calls Ghüs "sweet", Ghüs responds that he has been many things in his day, but sweet is not one of them, as he has done a number of things he is not proud of, though he quotes D. Oswald Heist by opining that "a fella is more than their worst three days."
+When Prince Robot IV suggests blowing Marko and Yuma out an airlock after both of them overdose on Fadeway, Ghüs rejects this course of action, and when IV tries to intimidate Ghüs, Ghüs tells IV that he is not frightened of him, but that Marko scares the life out of him.
+When the engine room of the dragon skull ship they travel in springs a fuel leak, Ghüs volunteers to repair it, even though he knows that the heat in the engine room will kill him, but he is prevented from doing so by Yuma, who performs this repair herself, and dies in the process.

-After reuniting with Friendo, Ghus helps Prince Robot IV raise his son, Squire on Quietus.
-While IV goes with Alana and Marko to rescue Hazel and Klara, The Will arrives on Quietus and tries to kill Squire in revenge for the death of The Stalk but Ghus intervenes.
-While Ghus attempts to stop The Will from murdering Squire the Will has Sweet Boy sedate Friendo, which Ghus interpreted as a poisoning, enraging him and causing him to retaliate by cutting off all the fingers from The Will's right hand.
-However, Ghus gets severely injured in the process after The Will strikes Gus on the head.
-The Will then attempts to murder Ghus but the hallucinations he experiences along with Squire's pleas cause The Will to spare Ghus.
+After reuniting with Friendo, Ghüs helps Prince Robot IV raise his son, Squire on Quietus.
+While IV goes with Alana and Marko to rescue Hazel and Klara, The Will arrives on Quietus and tries to kill Squire in revenge for the death of The Stalk but Ghüs intervenes.
+While Ghüs attempts to stop The Will from murdering Squire the Will has Sweet Boy sedate Friendo, which Ghüs interpreted as a poisoning, enraging him and causing him to retaliate by cutting off all the fingers from The Will's right hand.
+However, Ghüs gets severely injured in the process after The Will strikes Ghüs on the head.
+The Will then attempts to murder Ghüs but the hallucinations he experiences along with Squire's pleas cause The Will to spare Ghüs.

 Ghüs was entirely the creation of Fiona Staples, having appeared among the designs Staples showed to Vaughan in between story arcs.
-Vaughan has commented, "I knew he’d become a major part of our narrative the second I saw her first sketch of him."
+Vaughan has commented, "I knew he'd become a major part of our narrative the second I saw her first sketch of him."